roryp/evi-next-js-app/README.md

 2. Enter the text for which you want to generate a sarcastic response.
 3. Click the "Generate Sarcasm" button.
 4. Review the generated sarcastic response displayed on the page.

+#### Customizable Sarcasm Generation Parameters

+The Sarcasm Creator includes a comprehensive configuration system for fine-tuning the generation:

+- **Sarcasm style customization**: Various sarcastic styles can be:
+  - Enabled or disabled based on preference
+  - Adjusted for prominence with custom weight values
+  - Each style includes a description explaining the sarcastic technique

+- **Available styles include**:
+  - Exaggeration
+  - Fake Enthusiasm
+  - Mocking Repetition
+  - Ironic Understatement
+  - Rhetorical Questions
+  - Fake Compliments
+  - Literal Interpretation
+  - Absurd Comparison
+  - Dramatic Punctuation

+- **Tone settings adjustment**: Control various aspects of the sarcastic tone:
+  - Intensity (how strong the sarcasm will be)
+  - Humor (balance between funny and serious)
+  - Harshness (how cutting vs. gentle)
+  - Subtlety (how obvious vs. subtle)

+- **Real-time parameter updates**: Changes to the configuration take effect immediately when generating new responses

 The Sarcasm Creator provides a fun and interactive way to explore the nuances of sarcastic language.
 It can be used for entertainment, educational purposes, or to enhance conversational AI systems.